-- May a teacher credentialed in a subject other than physical education teach a physical education course?
+- May a teacher credentialed in a subject other than physical education (PE) teach a PE course?

-Yes, a teacher employed on a full-time basis who teaches kindergarten or any of grades one through twelve, inclusive, and who has special skills and preparation outside of his or her credential authorization may, with his or her consent, be assigned to teach an elective course in the area of the special skills or preparation, provided that the assignment is first approved by a committee on assignments.
-For purposes of this subdivision, an "elective course" is a course other than English, mathematics, science, or social studies (EC Section 44258.7[c]).
+Yes.
+“A teacher employed on a full-time basis who teaches kindergarten or any of grades 1 to 12, inclusive, and who has special skills and preparation outside of his or her credential authorization may, with his or her consent, be assigned to teach an elective course in the area of the special skills or preparation, provided that the assignment is first approved by a committee on assignments.
+For purposes of this subdivision, an "elective course" is a course other than English, mathematics, science, or social studies” (EC Section 44258.7[c]).

 - Who is on the committee on assignments?

-- What is the course of study for the elementary grades?
+- What is the course of study for grades one through six?

-- How many minutes of physical education instruction must elementary students in grades one through six receive?
+- How many minutes of physical education (PE) instruction must students in grades one through six receive?

-Students in grades one through six, inclusive, must be provided with physical education instruction with an "emphasis upon the physical activities for the pupils that may be conducive to health and vigor of body and mind, for a total period of time of not less than 200 minutes each ten schooldays, exclusive of recesses and the lunch period" (EC Section 51210[g]).
+Students in grades one through six, inclusive, must be provided with PE instruction with an "emphasis upon the physical activities for the pupils that may be conducive to health and vigor of body and mind, for a total period of time of not less than 200 minutes each 10 schooldays, exclusive of recesses and the lunch period" (EC Section 51210[g]).

 - What are the required instructional minutes for an elementary school maintaining any of grades one through eight?

-If a school is identified as an elementary school in the County-District-School (CDS) code system, EC Section 51223 states that, “Notwithstanding the provisions of Sections 51210 and 51222, instruction in physical education in an elementary school maintaining any of grades one to eight shall be for a total period of time of not less than 200 minutes each ten schooldays, exclusive of recesses and the lunch period."
+If a school is identified as an elementary school in the County-District-School code system, EC Section 51223 states that, “Notwithstanding the provisions of Sections 51210 and 51222, instruction in physical education in an elementary school maintaining any of grades 1 to 8 shall be for a total period of time of not less than 200 minutes each 10 schooldays, exclusive of recesses and the lunch period."